 Other credit cards similar to the U.S. Bank Visa Platinum

-There are many other balance transfer credit cards that don’t offer rewards, but the only one that has an offer as long as the U.S. Bank Visa Platinum is the Citi® Diamond Preferred® Card.
+There are many other balance transfer credit cards that don’t offer rewards, but the only one that has a balance transfer offer that’s longer than the U.S. Bank Visa Platinum is the Citi® Diamond Preferred® Card.
 It has an introductory offer on balance transfers that lasts an impressive 21 months and it doesn’t charge an annual fee, yet its introductory offer on purchases only lasts for 12 months, and it doesn’t have cell phone protection.

 On the other hand, if you don’t need such a long balance transfer offer and instead want to earn rewards while saving money on the interest on your purchases, you’ll find a number of options.
 One of our favorites is the Chase Freedom Unlimited®, which earns 5% cash back on travel booked through Chase, 3% back on dining and drugstore purchases and 1.5% back on everything else.

 This card has no annual fee and comes with a 0% APR on purchases and balance transfers for the first 15 months, which rises to a variable APR of 17.24% to 25.99% after the introductory offer is over, so it could be a good choice if you don’t need quite as long of a runway to pay off your purchases.

 And right now, new Chase Freedom Unlimited card holders can even earn an additional 1.5% cash back on everything you buy in the first year after opening the account, up to $20,000 in purchases.
 That means if you’re able to spend that much, you’d be earning an extra $300 in bonus cash back..

 Should you get the U.S. Bank Visa Platinum card?